Editorial note: All Guest Post authors share their views and experiences, and do not represent Week of Saturdays.

 Ensure to add in break times, in order to get away from work mode and rejuvenate.
 Even in regular office environments, there are often breaks so a scheduled break here and there should not be something you feel guilty about.

-2. Occasionally Switch Up Your Workstation
+2. Occasionally Switch Up Your Remote Work station

 To feel like you’re still part of a society and the world at large, select days when you work outside your home.